TasMania17/Gimp-Appimages-Made-From-Debs/README.md

 User plug-ins and scripts are in $HOME/.config/GIMP/2.10/ The 'Gimp2-10-30Ubu_22-04.AppImage' was made on Ubuntu LTS 22.04 but works better on the current LTS Ubuntu 20.04 version.

+Any isues post in 'issues ' on the github page.